 With all of the waterways in the area, Galveston is also a perfect spot to go kayaking near Houston.
 The most obvious is at the beach, where there is tons of open water to paddle on.
 When there’s a lot of wind, it can be a pretty tough workout to paddle on the open water, so make sure you check the weather before you head out.
 Additionally, there are tons of places to kayak in Galveston through its many inlets and channels, which typically have calmer water and are more beginner-friendly.

 To rent a kayak, you have several choices.
-Galveston Kayak Outfitter offers half-day rentals at very reasonable prices ($35 for up to 6 hours).
+Galveston Kayak Outfitter offers daily rentals at very reasonable prices.

 - Distance from Houston: 123 miles (~2 hours)